marieslo/pet_adoption_be/README.md

 > ### To run locally:
 - npm i
 - npm run dev
-- You need to set up environment variables using a `.env` file.
-Follow these steps:
+- set up environment variables using a `.env` file:
 > 1. **Create a `.env` file:** in the root directory of the project.
 > 2. **Open `.env.example`:** and replace the placeholder values in your `.env` with your actual configuration